 There may be known or unknown environmental liabilities associated with properties we previously owned, currently own, or may acquire in the future.
 Under various federal, state, and local laws and regulations relating to the environment, as a current or former owner or operator of real property, we may be liable for costs and damages resulting from environmental matters, including the presence or discharge of hazardous or toxic substances, waste, asbestos-containing building materials, or petroleum products at, on, in, under or migrating from such property, including costs to investigate or clean up such contamination and liability for personal injury, property damage, or harm to natural resources.
 Such laws often impose liability without regard to whether the owner or operator knew of, or was responsible for, the presence of such contamination.
 These costs and damages could be substantial.
 Certain uses of some properties may have a heightened risk of environmental liability because of the hazardous materials used in performing services on those properties, such as industrial properties or businesses using petroleum products, paint, machine solvents, and other hazardous materials.
 We typically undertake customary environmental diligence prior to our acquisition of any property, including obtaining Phase I environmental site assessments.
-The Phase I environmental liabilities on the properties we own.
+The Phase I environmental site assessments are limited in scope and therefore may not reveal all environmental conditions affecting a property.
+Therefore, there could be undiscovered environmental liabilities on the properties we own.